 147 FTC v.
 B.C.
 Ltd. 0763496, Civ.
 No. 07-1755 (W.D.
 Wash.
 Jan.
 30, 2009) (default judgment against foreign lottery).
-The U.S. Attorney in Los Angeles filed a criminal action against Cash Corner defendant Odowa Roland Okuomose, who was arrested in British Columbia on November 6, 2007. on a U.S. warrant based on a criminal indictment for mail and wire fraud filed in federal court in Los Angeles.
+The U.S. Attorney in Los Angeles filed a criminal action against Cash Corner defendant Odowa Roland Okuomose, who was arrested in British Columbia on November 6, 2007, on a U.S. warrant based on a criminal indictment for mail and wire fraud filed in federal court in Los Angeles.
 See United States v.
 Okuomose, Cr.
 No. 2:10-00507 (C.D.
 Cal.
 May 20, 2010).
-See also FTC Consumer Alert, Customized Cons (June 2002), warning consumers about calls from telemarketers posing as Customs agents and requesting payment by money transfer of taxes and fees in order to release a prize or package supposedly being held at the U.S.-Canada border for the consumer.
+See also FTC Consumer Alert, Custom-ized Cons (June 2002), warning consumers about calls from telemarketers posing as Customs agents and requesting payment by money transfer of taxes and fees in order to release a prize or package supposedly being held at the U.S.-Canada border for the consumer.
 The alert was prompted by the proliferation of the scheme, based on evidence collected by a U.S. Customs officer assigned to Project Colt in Montreal and confirmed by data compiled in the FTC's Consumer Sentinel system.

-checks were counterfeit.
+"winnings."
+Only after depositing the check and wiring the money, did consumers later find out that the checks they had deposited and had been posted to their accounts failed to clear because the checks were counterfeit.
 In some cases, instead of sending counterfeit checks, Cash Corner's telemarketers cold-called consumers and persuaded them to send the "required" taxes or fees in advance via money transfer to receive their prize winnings.
 Despite sending thousands of dollars via money transfers, none of these consumers received anything in return for their payments.

 The Department of Justice and state Attorneys General also have targeted telemarketing operations that used fraud-induced money transfers to steal millions of dollars from consumers.148 For example, in 2006 and 2007, the Department of Justice indicted 45 individuals involved in an enormous Costa Rican telemarketing scam targeting American senior citizens.149 The defendants operating the scheme defrauded consumers of millions of dollars by telling them that each had won a large monetary prize in a sweepstakes contest.
 The telemarketers claimed they were from the "Sweepstakes Security Commission" and told consumers that to receive their prize, they had to send a money transfer to Costa Rica for a refundable "insurance fee."
-The telemarketers made their calls from Costa Rica using Voice over Internet Protocol ("VoIP") which disguised the originating location of the calls.
-To date, the case has vielded at least 34 guilty pleas and more than 280 years in combined prison sentences.
+The telemarketers made their calls from Costa Rica using Voice over Internet Protocol ("VoIP"),